miklosme/papers/src/app/home.md

+# Daily Digest (February 12, 2025)

+Attention AI enthusiasts!
+Get ready for a whirlwind tour of the latest breakthroughs in multi-agent systems and collaborative AI.
+We're diving deep into the world of consensus-building, warehouse optimization, and even fairness in AI.
+Let's go!

+First up, we've got a game-changer for group decision-making.
+Researchers have developed [Social Bayesian Optimization](https://papers.miklos.dev/2502.07166), a clever algorithm that cuts through the noise of social influence to reach true consensus.
+By combining public and private voting systems, SBO learns the hidden social dynamics at play and helps groups make decisions that truly reflect individual preferences.
+This could revolutionize everything from team meetings to large-scale democratic processes!

+Speaking of optimization, warehouse robots are getting a major upgrade.
+A new study tackles the [combined problem of task assignment and pathfinding](https://papers.miklos.dev/2502.07332) for warehouse bots in real-time.
+The researchers have cooked up a rule-based pathfinding algorithm called "Touring with Early Exit" and paired it with reinforcement learning for task assignment.
+The result?
+A system that's 16% faster than current methods and can achieve the same throughput with 40% fewer robots.
+Warehouse managers, rejoice!

+But wait, there's more!
+We're not just making AI systems more efficient; we're making them better team players too.
+A groundbreaking study introduces [the concept of "interdependence"](https://papers.miklos.dev/2502.06976) as a key metric for evaluating human-AI cooperation.
+This goes beyond simple task completion, digging into how agents rely on each other's actions.
+The findings?
+Current AI agents might be good at tasks, but they're falling short on true teamwork.
+Time to step up our game in human-AI collaboration!

+Fairness is the name of the game in our next highlight.
+Researchers have developed [a comprehensive framework](https://papers.miklos.dev/2502.07254) for ensuring fairness in decentralized multi-agent AI systems.
+This isn't just about individual agents behaving fairly; it's about managing the emergent biases that can arise from complex interactions.
+With fairness constraints, bias mitigation strategies, and clever incentive mechanisms, we're one step closer to AI systems that align with our societal values.

+For those working on decentralized systems, we've got a treat.
+[Distributed Value Decomposition Networks (DVDN)](https://papers.miklos.dev/2502.07635) are here to shake up cooperative multi-agent reinforcement learning.
+This clever approach allows agents to learn locally while still working towards a shared goal, all without the need for centralized training.
+It's a game-changer for real-world scenarios where central control just isn't feasible.

+Last but not least, we're evolving the way we build multi-agent systems.
+[EvoFlow](https://papers.miklos.dev/2502.07373) is an evolutionary algorithm that automatically creates diverse, efficient multi-agent workflows.
+Instead of relying on a single, complex workflow, EvoFlow evolves a population of varied solutions, optimizing for both performance and cost.
+The result?
+Systems that outperform previous methods while using cheaper, open-source models.
+It's a win-win for innovation and efficiency!

+That's all for now, AI aficionados.
+Keep pushing the boundaries of what's possible in multi-agent systems, and we'll catch you next time with more cutting-edge research!

 # Daily Digest (February 11, 2025)

 Attention all AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's kick things off with a fascinating look at how [LLMs can learn social deduction](https://papers.miklos.dev/2502.06060) through multi-agent reinforcement learning.
 This groundbreaking work shows how language models can develop complex communication strategies without human examples, potentially revolutionizing how AI agents interact in partially observable settings.